-- 1.1 The purpose of this Privacy Training Requirements document is to provide a summary of how Group Members train their staff (the "employees") on the requirements of the EU and UK Binding Corporate Rules Controller and Processor Policies (the "Policies"). - 1.2 Verizon's Corporate Compliance Department has overall responsibility for compliance training within Verizon, including the delivery and tracking of Verizon's privacy training programs.
-Training on the Policies is overseen by the Senior Director, International Privacy, the Chief Privacy Officer and in-region privacy professionals around the globe. - 1.3 All Verizon employees receive periodic training on privacy and data protection (the "General Privacy training") and on Verizon's Code of Conduct.
-Training on other specific privacy-related matters such as Records Management, HIPAA Privacy and Security, or country-specific data protection is also provided on a need-to-know basis. - 1.4 Employees who have permanent or regular access to personal information, or who are involved in the processing of personal information or in the development of tools to process personal information, receive additional tailored training on international privacy principles, including on the Policies ("International Privacy training"), and specific data protection issues relevant to their role.
-This training is further described below and is repeated on a regular basis. - 1.5 The General Privacy training and the International Privacy training are together referred to in this document as the "Privacy and compliance training program".
+- 1. Background - 1.1 The purpose of this Privacy Training Requirements document is to provide a summary of how Group Members train their staff (the "employees") on the requirements of the EU and UK Binding Corporate Rules Controller and Processor Policies (the "Policies"). - 1.2 Verizon's Corporate Compliance Department has overall responsibility for compliance training within Verizon, including the delivery and tracking of Verizon's privacy training programs.
+Training on the Policies is overseen by the Senior Director, International Privacy, the Chief Privacy Officer and in-region privacy professionals around the globe. - 1.3 All Verizon employees receive periodic up-to-date training on privacy and data protection (the "General Privacy training") and on Verizon's Code of Conduct.
+Training on other specific privacy-related matters such as Records Management, HIPAA Privacy and Security, or country-specific data protection is also provided on a need-to-know basis. - 1.4 Employees who have permanent or regular access to personal information, or who are involved in the processing of personal information or in the development of tools to process personal information, receive additional tailored training on international privacy principles, including on the Policies ("International Data Protection training"), and specific data protection issues relevant to their role.
+This training is further described below and is repeated on a regular basis. - 1.5 The General Privacy training and the International Data Protection training are together referred to in this document as the "Privacy and compliance training program". - 2.
+Overview of Training - 2.1 All Group Members' employees are required to participate in the General Privacy training program once every two years, and Group Members' employees who handle or have access to personal data which is processed under this Policy also take International Data Protection training."
+Employees are also required to take annual training, which may be delivered via quarterly instalments, on Verizon's Code of Conduct, which also covers privacy obligations. - 2.2 The General Privacy training and International Data Protection training cover a range of subjects, including data privacy, data protection breaches, the Policy and Verizon's Privacy and Information Security policies and procedures. - 2.2.1 In addition to the yearly training described in section 2.1 and 2.2, where relevant to an employee's role, training will cover the following procedures under the Policies. - (a) Individuals' Rights Procedure - (b) Audit Protocol - (c) Updating Procedure - (d) Cooperation Procedure - (e) Complaint Handling Procedure - (f) Data Access Requests Procedure (under Rule 15D).